Loading Now

 Increases Endurance

-Stronger muscles and legs will allow you to work harder and longer, allowing you to improve your distance capability, speed, and timed runs.
-When training for a marathon, you need all the extra power you can get.
+Stronger muscles and legs will enable you to work harder and longer, improving your distance capability, speed, and timed runs.
+When training for a marathon, every bit of extra power counts.

-Strength training through a variety of different exercises will help condition your body to endure working harder with heavier weights for longer.
+Incorporating strength training with a variety of exercises will help condition your body to handle heavier loads and sustain effort for longer periods.

 Helps You Gain More Speed

 Strength training will also help you run faster.
-You will be able to run faster for longer periods by increasing your power from weight exercises.
-Enhancing the power and length of your strides to increase your overall speed.
+By incorporating weight exercises, you can increase your power, allowing you to run faster for longer periods.
+This will enhance both the power and length of your strides, ultimately boosting your overall speed.

 PHF02764-Edit-1-edited Strength Training for Runners: The Benefits & Myths

 Maintaining a varied workout program will help your body adapt to different movements and keep things interesting.
-There are several ways you can add strength training to your workout routine.
-Including:
+There are several ways you can add strength training to your routine, including:

-• Taking part in a local fitness class, group, or club
+• Joining a local fitness class, group, or club

-The above options allow you to meet others in the same position as you, ask detailed questions, and get answers almost instantly.
-It provides you with a chance to learn from others and gain strength in areas of your body you were unsure about at first.
+These options allow you to meet others in similar situations, ask detailed questions, and receive answers almost instantly.
+They also give you the opportunity to learn from others and target areas of your body that may need extra attention.

-• Bodyweight exercises: Developing your overall strength and stamina
+• Bodyweight exercises: Great for building your strength and stamina without any equipment.

-• Functional exercises: Working on your overall power and strength throughout different movements
+• Functional exercises: These focus on improving your power and strength through everyday movements.

 Home Gym Strength Packages